kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 actually still private property, and not part of the reserve!
 It was very late by the time we arrived, and the road was firm and a bit icy.
-We didn't have snow chains for our car (a big mistake, we decided due to lack of time not to procure them in Christchurch).
+We didn't have snow chains for our car (a big mistake, we decided due to lack of time not to procure them during our departure from Christchurch).
 I was skeptical that we would even be able to start again as we did a u-turn and parked on the side of the road at the top of a little hill leading down to a bridge.
 But we were too tired to think clearly, and jumped out and put up our tent.

 In the morning we were woken by a loud diesel tractor engine, and a door slam.
 "You fellas alive in there?" shouts a friendly voice over